jmemmons/lib-database-management-system/README.md

 ### To run on Windows
 ---

-Simply access the `MS Visual Studio` folder for all relevant project files.
-You will need to also include the `files` folder in the same directory you will be working in so the program can access necessary dependecies.
-The file that runs the entire program is named `lib new.cpp` and will use `files/` to access relevant data.
+To open the project in Windows, you need to launch `Library Database Management System.sln` which is Visual Studio's solution file.
+When I first built the project, I got an error telling me to use CRT_SECURE_NO_WARNINGS.
+If this occurs, Right-click on the project and go to Properties.
+Under the C/C++ tab, go to Preprocessor and add `_CRT_SECURE_NO_WARNINGS` to the Preprocessor Definitions.
+I built this project on 64 bit Windows 7 with Visual Studio 2013.

 ### To run on Linux
 ---

-The file that runs the entire program is `library_DBMS.cpp` which uses the `/files/` folder for all relevant operations.
+The file that runs the entire program is `library_DBMS.cpp` which uses the `files` folder for all relevant operations.

   project